Isaac Guillory: Career

 He was widely known for insisting on carrying his own PA sound system with him from gig to gig.
 This allowed him to reproduce the exact sound he wanted night after night regardless of the venue.
 This was quite rare at the time with solo singer/guitarists on the folk circuit and certainly helped him to communicate his renowned performing skills to his audiences without having to fear the usual technical blips that can occur using a venue's house PA.

 He always concentrated on live solo performances (which put him up-close with more intimate small audiences) and sharing his understanding of music; touring, creating his own online guitar school.
 After an initial recording deal with Atlantic Records published five more CDs on his own independent label, Personal Records.
 As a performer he was dedicated to sharing his gift with both audience and fellow musicians, and as a teacher he never hesitated to share in a manner that others could understand.

 He performed frequently as a guest artist for recordings and films with, among many others, Al Stewart, Donovan, Mick Jagger, Elkie Brooks, Michael Marra, Peter Sarstedt, Buggles, Barbara Dickson, and Nick Heyward.
 Guillory released Isaac Guillory, a self-titled album in 1974.
 For a while he delved into jazz fusion and recorded with Pacific Eardrum.
 Guillory lectured at the Guildhall School of Music in London.
 His music can be heard on 'A' Net Station, a web radio station that he helped found, where his website continues to be available.

 He also wrote The Guitar Hand Book with friend, Ralph Denyer, which became the foundation for the BBC series Rockschool.

 In his later years, he performed on the folk club circuit in Great Britain.
-His virtuoso guitar playing made him popular with audiences and ensured a steady stream of work as a performer and teacher.
+His guitar playing made him popular with audiences and ensured a steady stream of work as a performer and teacher.
 His final album, The Days of '49, recorded on tour during late 1999 and released in early 2000, included a number of solo compositions as well as arrangements of some folk standards.
-His tribute to the British guitarist John Renbourn, "Dear John", is one of the highlights of an outstanding album.
+His tribute to the British guitarist John Renbourn, "Dear John", is one of the highlights of his album.